tony-rowan/android-loading-button/README.md

 The following attributes are available for you to customize the look of the button

 - `buttonBackgroundTint`: a colour resource
     - The normal colour of the button.
-A lighter version of this colour will be used for the disabled state when the button is loading.
+A lighter version of this colour will be used for the disabled loadingButtonState when the button is loading.
 - `loadingColor`: a colour resource
     - The colour of the progress indicator, on material supporting devices, this will be the pretty Android spinner
 - `buttonTextDefault`: a string resource